IHE/HIE-Whitepaper/README.md

 approaches are:

-  - Patient Specific Health Data Locator – the Cross-Community Patient Discovery (XCPD) profile enables a special type of locator which can be used to find entities holding data about specific patients.
-See Section 4 for more information about XCPD.
+  - Patient Specific Health Data Locator – the Cross-Community Patient Discovery ([XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html)) profile enables a special type of locator which can be used to find entities holding data about specific patients.
+See [4 Patient identity management](#4-patient-identity-management) for more information about [XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html).

-  - Patient Identity Cross-Reference (PIX) – may be used to find an assigning authority of an organization which has registered patient demographics for the patient.
+  - Patient Identity Cross-Reference ([PIX](http://profiles.ihe.net/ITI/TF/Volume1/ch-5.html)) – may be used to find an assigning authority of an organization which has registered patient demographics for the patient.

-  - Patient Demographic Query (PDQ) – may be used to find an assigning authority of an organization which has registered patient demographics for the patient.
+  - Patient Demographic Query ([PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html)) – may be used to find an assigning authority of an organization which has registered patient demographics for the patient.

-  - Cross-Enterprise Document Sharing (XDS) – used to locate documents related to a specific patient, see Section 3.2.
+  - Cross-Enterprise Document Sharing ([XDS](http://profiles.ihe.net/ITI/TF/Volume1/ch-10.html)) – used to locate documents related to a specific patient, see [Section 3.2](#32-centralized-discovery-and-retrieve).

 ## 2.11 Security/Privacy